nathanziarek/late-to-the-party/articles/developing-interactions-for-microsoft-kinect.md

 {{{
-    "summary": "Will the Kinect's _hackability_ build a new paradigm for human-computer interaction?", "keywords": ["kinect", "ux", "interaction"],
+    "summary": "Will the Kinect's hackability build a new paradigm for human-computer interaction?", "keywords": ["kinect", "ux", "interaction"],
     "publishedOn": "November 9 2010",
-    "status": "published"
+    "status": "publish"
 }}}